MicrosoftDocs/WSL/WSL/wsl-config.md

 # Manage and configure Windows Subsystem for Linux

 > Applies to Windows 10 Fall Creators Update and later.
-See our updated [installation guide](./install_guide.md) to try new management features and start running multiple Linux distributions from the Windows Store.
+See our updated [installation guide](./install_guide.md) to try new management features and start running multiple Linux distributions from the Microsoft store.

 ## Ways to run WSL